gatling/frontline-doc/content/reference/current/release/release-notes/index.md

 * DEV-1019: Simulation: enlarge pool name dropdown to 50 chars
 * DEV-1022: Pipeline: ssh connect timeout's default value should be 10 seconds, not 5
 * DEV-1023: WebSocket: dashboard crashes when displaying check stats
-* DEV-1031: Pipeline: crash and can't be aborted when the local repository points to a non-existing directory
+* DEV-1031: Pipeline: crash and can't be stopped when the local repository points to a non-existing directory
 * DEV-1056: Upgrade jQuery from 3.4.1 to 3.5.1, fix security vulnerability
 * DEV-1061: Repositories & Kubernetes: fix invalid URL validation and allow valid chars such as `-`